 6. percentage weights assigned to each study;

-Review authors should ensure that all statistical results presented in the main review text are consistent between the text and tables or figures.
+Review authors should ensure that all statistical results presented in the main review text are consistent between the text and tables or figures, and across all sections of the review where results are reported (e.g. the Abstract, Plain language summary, ‘Summary of findings’ tables, Results and Analyses supplementary material).

 A structured discussion can help readers consider the implications of the review findings.
-The Discussion subheadings in RevMan provide the structure for this section of the review.
+Standard Discussion subheadings in Cochrane Reviews provide the structure for this section.

-Potential biases in the review process: It is important for review authors to reflect on and report any decisions they made that might have introduced bias into the review findings.
+Limitations of the review process: It is important for review authors to reflect on and report any decisions they made that might have introduced bias into the review findings.
 For example, rather than emphasizing the comprehensiveness of the search for studies, review authors should consider which aspects of the design or execution of the search could have led to studies being missed.
 This might occur because of the complexity and low specificity of the search, because the indexing of studies in the area is poor, or because searches beyond bibliographic databases did not occur.
 If attempts to obtain relevant data were not successful, this should be stated.
-Additional limitations to consider include contestable decisions relating to the inclusion or exclusion of studies, or synthesis of study results.
-For example, review authors may have decided to exclude particular studies from a synthesis because of uncertainty about the precise details of the interventions delivered, or measurement instrument used.
+Additional limitations to consider include contestable decisions relating to the inclusion or exclusion of studies, synthesis of study results, or grouping of studies for the purposes of subgroup analysis.
+For example, review authors may have decided to exclude particular studies from a synthesis because of uncertainty about the precise details of the interventions delivered, measurement instrument used, or where it has not been possible to retrieve subgroup level data.
 If data were imputed and alternative approaches to achieve this could have been undertaken, this might also be acknowledged.
 It may be helpful to consider tools that have been designed to assess the risk of bias in systematic reviews (such as the ROBIS tool (Whiting et al 2016)) when writing this section.

 Agreements and disagreements with other studies or reviews: Review authors should also discuss the extent to which the findings of the current review agree or disagree with those of other reviews.
 Authors could briefly summarize the conclusions of previous reviews addressing the same question, and if the conclusions contrast with their own, discuss why this may have occurred (e.g. because of differences in eligibility criteria, search methods or synthesis approach).